sakosy/arch_katas_2021/README.md

 1) Manage customer profiles
 2) Personalization around preferences and dietary needs of the customer
 3) Support geographical trend analysis
-4) Support push and pull models(subscriptions, forums, reference material, class information, and other media)
+4) Support push and pull models
-5) Support transactional member information
+5) Support subscriptions, forums, reference material, class information, and other media
-6) The nutritional company(eDietian) has access to the client's profile
+6) Support transactional member information
-7) Messaging between a client and dietitian
+7) The nutritional company(eDietian) has access to the client's profile
-8) Customers can add medical information in their profiles
+8) Messaging between a client and dietitian
-9) Customers have the ability to share information with medical service providers
+9) Customers can add medical information in their profiles
-10) Customers can customize how much profile information they want to allow the community to see
+10) Customers have the ability to share information with medical service providers
-11) Third party providers(clinics, doctors, etc) have access to more analytical data
+11) Customers can customize how much profile information they want to allow the community to see
-12) A holistic UX for both Foods and Farmacy Family
+12) Third party providers(clinics, doctors, etc) have access to extra analytical data(Geo data, preferences, etc)

 ### Architecture Characteristics Requirements
 - Scalability